“I hope you heard Judy’s performance of ‘Morning Glory’ on the radio. She only broke your heart – that’s all.” –

 October 29, 1964: Due to the incredible response to the recent announcement that Judy and Liza would appear in concert together at The London Palladium, a second concert was announced on this day scheduled for November 15th.
 The first show was scheduled for November 8th.

 October 29, 1968: In the early morning hours, Judy, John Meyer, his friend Larry Lowenstein, and Jenny Wheeler (Judy’s new secretary), drove in Lowenstein’s Mustang to his studio apartment on the sixth floor of a high rise called the Sea Verge (because it overlooked the ocean on the New Jersey Shore).
 Later that afternoon, Judy’s foot was treated by Dr. Lester Barnett of the Monmouth Clinic; the day ended with Judy and John having a massive food fight at dinner, practically destroying Larry’s apartment!

 October 29, 2012: The United Kingdom edition of the Blu-ray of Meet Me In St. Louis was released.

 October 29, 2013: The fantastic companion book to the 75th anniversary of The Wizard of Oz was released.
-The book is one of the best Oz books ever produced.
-It was written by Jay Scarfone and William Stillman, the same duo responsible for the recent (and equally wonderful) “The Road to Oz” book.
+The book is one of the top three books about the making of the film that has ever been published.
+It was written by Jay Scarfone and William Stillman, the same duo responsible for the recent (and equally fantastic) “The Road to Oz” book.
 The fabulous design was provided by Raphael Geroni, who also created the printed inserts.
 Some examples are provided here (Thank you, Raphael, for sharing them!).